QUICK LIST OF CORE SERVICES

 - The Difficulty and Uncertainty of Funding – Most organizations have to work within their budgets; however, NFPs have an ongoing uncertainty because of the source of their funds and the restrictions imposed on how they can be used for compensation purposes.

-CRI has extensive experience working with NFP boards and executive management to develop creative and successful compensation programs that help to attract, retain and reward executives for their achievement of key operational business objectives.
+CR has extensive experience working with NFP boards and executive management to develop creative and successful compensation programs that help to attract, retain and reward executives for their achievement of key operational business objectives.

 Staff Compensation Overview:

 Many not-for-profit organizations recognize the need to attract and retain qualified talent through highly effective staff compensation programs.
 Market competitiveness is important not only at the executive level but also throughout the organization.
-CRI supports not-for-profit organizations in the design and development of various staff compensation and related human resources initiatives, including:
+CR supports not-for-profit organizations in the design and development of various staff compensation and related human resources initiatives, including:

 - Competitive Market Studies